 Farmgirl & lambs Green Hill Farm “Most of the shadows of this life are caused by our standing in our own sunshine.” ~Ralph Waldo Emerson Wishing you a wonderful day!

 *This post originally appeared in September 2014.
 It is the last post in a trilogy titled, Green Hill Farm: A Retrospective.
-I posted the second part of this journey yesterday as I am celebrating the completion of the restoration of my home and fifteen years of living on Green Hill Farm this month.
-A kind thank you to everyone who took the time to read or re-read Retrospective #2 last week.
+I posted the second part of this journey yesterday as I am celebrating the completion of the restoration of my home and sixteen years of living on Green Hill Farm this month.
+A kind thank you to everyone who took the time to read or re-read Retrospective #2.
 In looking back on the experience of saving my family’s homeplace, I’ve realized that not only was it a gesture of love, but more importantly, it was an act of faith.
 Faith, or wearing my rose-colored glasses as I like to say, sustained us through difficult times and propelled us forward.
 I don’t know where we would have been without it.
 At the beginning of this journey, shortly after my parents offered us the homeplace, my mom and I took a walk through the house.
 I remember walking through the dark, dimly lit downstairs hallway, the musty smell of rooms left undisturbed for too long, and cobwebs carefully covering yesterday’s treasures.
 I remember slowly climbing the stairs, counting each one as I went up.
 It made me think of Granddaddy.
 He once shared a story of the time his Grandmother Rieley visited when he was just a boy; She asked, “John, how many steps are there?”
 He quickly replied, “Sixteen!”
 He told me that he knew the answer because […]